Madhurithotakua/Resposive-Webpage/README.md

 The webpage exhibits responsive design, adapting seamlessly across devices due to well-organized code.
 Its usability, aided by clear information hierarchy and functional components like the search bar and news cards, remains consistent and easily accessible on various screen sizes, enhancing the experience for users across devices.
 - Images:
   The webpage design maximizes external images for logos, emphasizing brand identity and recognition in the header.
 Background images from external URLs create immersive sections, enhancing visual appeal and user experience.
 Additionally, strategically placed external images serve as decorative elements, elevating the overall aesthetic and information delivery.

 *Laptop view:*
 ![Screenshot 2024-01-03 110220](https://github.com/Madhurithotakua/Resposive-Webpage/assets/104493027/4c331cb6-02b6-47a1-b10e-ca95892cc0fd)

 *Tab view:*
 ![Screenshot 2024-01-03 110339](https://github.com/Madhurithotakua/Resposive-Webpage/assets/104493027/490a30f8-4bef-4cbf-b7b0-4439026fa58e)

 *Mobile view:*
 ![Screenshot 2024-01-03 110105](https://github.com/Madhurithotakua/Resposive-Webpage/assets/104493027/31a0d0b4-3d79-41d7-8966-dc4b7e1b9ea2)

 ## Conclusion:

-	The ODYSSEY website appears to be a well-designed and informative resource for space enthusiasts of all ages and backgrounds.
-The website features a clean and modern design, easy-to-use navigation, and a wealth of content about space science and technology.
+-	*The ODYSSEY website appears to be a well-designed and informative resource for space enthusiasts of all ages and backgrounds.
+The website features a clean and modern design, easy-to-use navigation, and a wealth of content about space science and technology*.
-	Overall, ODYSSEY's dynamic platform invites exploration, discovery, and community engagement, making it a go-to destination for all space enthusiasts seeking to expand their knowledge and share their passion.
+-	*Overall, ODYSSEY's dynamic platform invites exploration, discovery, and community engagement, making it a go-to destination for all space enthusiasts seeking to expand their knowledge and share their passion.*